bobhansky/optix_pt/README.md

 Implementation refers to the blog https://rendering-memo.blogspot.com/2015/01/bssrdf-importance-sampling-1-kickoff.html,

-The code is nearly the same as what I did in Lajolla renderer, where I did a cpu implementation of BSSRDF.
+The Implementation is nearly the same as what I did in Lajolla renderer, where I did a cpu implementation of BSSRDF.

 All equations below come from the 2 resources above.